matheusboaro/Pure-Keras-CapsNet/README.md

 # Pure-Keras-CapsNet
 A CapsNet adaptation with keras, and using generators to feed the network This CapsNet implementation is based on the Xifeng Guo.
-You can acess the original in the link below:
+You can access the original in the link below:

 https://github.com/XifengGuo/CapsNet-Keras